SjamonDaal/insta-unfollower/README.md

 An Instagram script, allowing you to automatically unfollow accounts you are following but that doesn't follow you back.
 Without using the Instagram API.

+### This project will be modified to my needs, when a account is found that doen't follow you, first ask if you want to unfollow or keep following this account.
+Awnser [Y] to unfollow or [n] to keep following.
+This doen't work with docker.

 ## Installation
 ### With Docker
 ```